manjotmb20/Rdatasets/doc/Stat2Data/rst/Backpack.rst

 Format
 ~~~~~~

-A dataset with 100 observations on the following 9 variables.
+A data frame with 100 observations on the following 9 variables.

 +--------------------+-------------------------------------------+
 | ``BackpackWeight`` | Backpack weight (in pounds)               |